 Or to correct when the foil hangs “oblique”.
 Lift one long lath with foil and meanwhile carefully pull the other long lath down.

-H)# Closed plastic foil or foil with small holes
+H)# Closed plastic foil or perforated tunnel film

 Needed for the roof:

 - Transparent plastic foil, closed foil or foil with holes in it.
 Length 6 meters (6.5 yd).
 Width depends upon the length of the roof.

 - Wooden laths, about 4 centimeters (1,5 inch) wide, 1,5 centimeters (5/8 inch) thick.